David-Koi/sectorWars/README.md

                                 INSTRUCTIONS TO USE THE APP
+                WARNING!!! - the API is too slow sometimes, be patient, thanks!

 - First at all, you can watch the introductory video with the plot of the film, it´s very exciting.
 You have a button in the lower right corner there is a button to unmute or mute the video.
 If you are in a hurry, you can use the video